-(b) Accumulated annual leave in excess of the above maximum amounts will be converted to sick leave at the end of each calendar year.
+(b) Accumulated annual leave in excess of the above maximum amounts will be converted to sick leave at the end of each calendar year or upon the employee's separation from employment, if applicable.

 (3) Use of Annual Leave

 - (a) An employee must obtain approval from his or her appointing authority or designee prior to the use of annual leave, except as noted in subsection (c). - (b) Use of annual leave will be granted by the appointing authority or designee based on operating requirements and, if possible, as requested by the employee.
 However, if an employee has accumulated 120 or more hours of compensatory leave at the time the approved leave is used, the approved annual leave will first be designated as compensatory leave (see Section 5.03 of these Policies). - (c) Absence due to sickness, injury, or disability that exceeds an employee's earned sick leave balance may be charged against annual leave.